-In total, 136 HIV-uninfected subjects have received single or repeat doses of 744LA 100-800 mg IM or subcutaneous (SC) injections alone or in combination with long acting RPV (TMC278 LA).
-To date there have been no drug-related Grade 3 or Grade 4 AEs or SAEs and only one subject withdrew due to an AE (self-limited Grade 1 rash) following 744LA.
-Two non-drug related SAEs have been reported: foot osteomyelitis and elective hysterectomy.
 Injection site reactions (ISR) occurred in the majority of subjects following IM (76% with any ISR) dosing, however, the reactions were mild and moderate (overall ISR Grade 2: 14% in IM without any Grade 3 or 4 ISRs).
 ISRs related to 744LA injection were common but generally mild (IM: 86%, SC: 99%) with no Grade 3 ISR AEs.
 The most frequent ISRs for IM dosing were pain (71%), erythema (9%) and nodules (7%)C 2013).
 Median IM ISR durations were approximately 5 days for pain and erythema, and approximately 22 days for nodules.

-One Phase IIb clinical trial is in progress (GSK protocol LAI116482) in which 181 subjects were randomized to receive oral 744 (10, 30, or 60 mg once-daily, blinded doses) in combination with either TFV/FTC or abacavir-lamivudine.
-(ABC/3TC).
-An additional 62 subjects were randomized to a control arm of open-label efavirenz (EFV) 600 mg once daily in combination with one of the two NRTIs.
-A week 24 interim analysis was recently completed and demonstrated good initial efficacy and safety of 744 in combination with NRTIs.
+Two Phase IIb clinical trials are in progress (GSK protocol LAI116482 [LATTE] and 200056 [LATTE-2]).
+In the LAI116482 study 181 participants were randomized to receive oral 744 (10, 30, or 60 mg once-daily, blinded doses) in combination with either TDF/FTC or abacavirlamivudine.
+47 (ABC/3TC).
+An additional 62 participants were randomized to a control arm of open-label efavirenz (EFV) 600 mg once daily in combination with one of the two NRTIs.
+A week 24 interim analysis demonstrated good initial efficacy and safety of 744 in combination with NRTIs.
 The overall response rate across the three dosing arms of oral 744 were 87% <50 c/mL (FDA snapshot analysis) with minimal differences between oral 744 doses; the control arm response rate was 74% <50 c/mL.
 In the "maintenance" phase, participants randomized to any of the 744 doses who had viral loads < 50c/mL prior to week 24 were transitioned to a regimen maintaining their 744 dosing but substituting oral rilpivirine 25 mg daily for the nucleosides.
 Efavirenz-treated participants were kept on their "induction" regimen of dual nucleosides with efavirenz.
-48-week data (representing 24 weeks of maintenance dosing)) showed virologic suppression (<50 c/mL) rates via snaptshot analysis to be 92%, 91% and 96% for 744 10mg, 30mg, and 60mg daily, and 94% for the efavirenz control participants.
-One participant randomized to 744 10mg who successfully transitioned to rilpivirine plus 744 10 mg daily experienced virologic failure at week 48 in the context of subtherapeutic (<50% expected) 744 and rilpirivine plasma levels (partially confounded by an extreme calorie-restricted diet during weeks 40-48), and developed treatmentemergent high level integrase (Q148R) and NNRTI (E138Q) resistance.
+48-week data (representing 24 weeks of maintenance dosing)) showed virologic suppression (<50 c/mL) rates via snapshot analysis to be 92%, 91% and 96% for 744 10mg, 30mg, and 60mg daily, and 94% for the efavirenz control participants.
+One participant randomized to 744 10mg who successfully transitioned to rilpivirine plus 744 10 mg daily experienced virologic failure at week 48 in the context of subtherapeutic (<50% expected) 744 and rilpirivine plasma levels (partially confounded by an extreme calorie-restricted diet during weeks 40-48), and developed treatment-emergent high level integrase (Q148R) and NNRTI (E138Q) resistance.

 Safety results through week 48 support continuation of all three oral 744 dosing arms.
 There have been no deaths, oral 744 drug-related SAEs or clinically significant AE trends identified to date in LAI116482.
-The most common drug related AEs to date have been headache (15%), nausea (17%) and diarrhea (10%) with few oral 744 AEs leading to withdrawal from the study (744 - 3% vs EFV - 11%).
-Two HIV-infected subjects receiving oral 744 60 mg + ABC/3TC with pre-existing steatohepatitis developed an ALT >10x upper limit of normal (ULN) 4 weeks and 8 weeks after study initiation.
-Both subjects remained asymptomatic with normal bilirubin levels and hepatic function, and normalization of ALT levels after drug discontinuation.
-No other subjects have required dose adjustment or discontinuation due to a change in transaminases through week 48.
+The most common clinical drug related AEs to date have been headache (15%), nausea (17%) and diarrhea (10%) with few oral 744 AEs leading to withdrawal from the study (744 - 3% vs EFV - 11%).
+Two HIV-infected participants receiving oral 744 60 mg + ABC/3TC with pre-existing steatohepatitis developed an ALT >10x upper limit of normal (ULN) 4 weeks and 8 weeks after study initiation.
+Both participants remained asymptomatic with normal bilirubin levels and hepatic function, and ALT levels normalized after drug discontinuation.
+No other participants have required dose adjustment or discontinuation due to a change in transaminases through week 48.
+One participant receiving oral 744 and rilpivirine 25 mg developed ALT values >10x ULN at Week 96 likely due to acute Hepatitis C infection.